 Girls’ poor performance in maths and science is down to sexism

-The Sunday Times reports that girls are performing poorly in maths and science and that the gender gap with boys is one of the biggest in the world.
+The Sunday Times reported that girls are performing poorly in maths and science and that the gender gap with boys is one of the biggest in the world.

-“The gap between UK girls’ and boys’ performance in the Pisa science tests is 13 percentage points, compared with an average gap across all 67 countries of just one point, the OECD report will reveal next week.
+“The gap between UK girls’ and boys’ performance in the Pisa science tests is 13 percentage points, compared with an average gap across all 67 countries of just one point, the OECD report said.
 The gap in Colombia is 18 points and the UK is one of four countries with gaps of between 10 and 15 points.

 “This weekend critics warned that British girls were being denied the chance to take up highly paid careers in industry because of sexist attitudes and poor teaching in schools, and said they hoped that the OECD report would serve as a wake-up call.”

-The OECD tables are due to be published on 5 March 2015.
+The OECD tables were published on 5 March 2015.